Totally Crushed Out!

 Totally Crushed Out! is the second studio album by American alternative rock band that dog..
 It was released on July 18, 1995, on DGC Records.

 The album produced the single "He's Kissing Christian", for which a music video was directed by Frank Sacramento.
 Totally Crushed Out! also includes the band's longest song, "Rockstar", clocking in at well over seven minutes.

+The album explores themes such as puppy love, limerance and infatuationan.